cBournhonesque/lightyear/book/src/tutorial/build_client_server.md

 incoming connection tokens.
 The transport updates [`LocalAddr`] after binding, so this also picks up an OS-assigned port when binding to port `0`.
 We also need to specify the [`LocalAddr`] component to define the local address of the server.
-The IO layer we choose is UDP, so we add the [`ServerUdpIo`] component to the entity.
+The IO layer we choose is UDP, so we add the [`UdpEndpoint`] component to the entity, alongside the [`Server`] role marker that identifies it as an authoritative server rather than a P2P peer endpoint.

 For local development, wildcard and loopback addresses of the same family and port are considered equivalent, such as `0.0.0.0:5000` and `127.0.0.1:5000`.
 Address checking can be disabled for an